Skin Piercing Activities

 Apply – Premises Approval Certificate

-Applications for an approved premises certificate must be submitted to Cyngor Gwynedd using the following form and include supporting documentation and a fee.
+Applications for an approved premises certificate must be submitted to Cyngor Gwynedd using the following application form:

 All applicants must be 18 years old or over.